-While the anticipated impact of a vastly improved, regular and reliable bus service (along with the provision of safe cycling infrastructure) would be a modal shift that would result in a large degree of traffic evaporation, there are significant concerns that untenable volumes of traffic will be directed off the bus corridors and down residential streets.
+While the anticipated impact of a vastly improved, regular and reliable bus service (along with the provision of enhanced pedestrian facilities and safe cycling infrastructure) would be a modal shift that would result in a large degree of traffic evaporation, there are significant concerns that untenable volumes of traffic will be directed off the bus corridors and down residential streets.

-On the Templeogue / Rathfarnham to City Centre corridor, the NTA's traffic modeling has lacked credibility for those with local knowledge, and this has led to confusion, speculation, and a good deal of local upset.
-There remains an alarming lack of clarity about the routes to be taken by HGVs and other large delivery vehicles, and the mitigation measures that will be employed if these vehicles are forced to use narrow residential streets due to the cumulative impact of bus gates, and although requested by myself at the last stage of consultation, there has been no indication of a firm commitment to or budget for 'aftercare' by the NTA - that is, ongoing traffic monitoring and mitigation measures where the quality of life, of air and of the immediate environment for residents has been significantly altered by the rerouting of vehicles.
+The failure of the NTA to provide cumulative traffic modeling for the impacts of several corridors and their ensuing traffic restrictions on communities across Kimmage Rathmines has led to confusion, speculation, and a good deal of local upset which could have been offset by stronger local engagement.
+There remains, for example, an alarming lack of clarity about the routes to be taken by HGVs and other large delivery or service vehicles, and the mitigation measures that will be employed if these vehicles are forced to use narrow residential streets due to the cumulative impact of bus gates, and although requested by myself at the last stage of consultation, there has been no indication of a firm commitment to or budget for 'aftercare' by the NTA - that is, ongoing traffic monitoring and mitigation measures where the quality of life, of air and of the immediate environment for residents has been significantly altered by the rerouting of vehicles.